Trump Hits China With Tariffs On $50 Billion Of Goods; China Says It Will Retaliate

 President Trump is enacting a 25 percent tariff on $50 billion of Chinese goods "that contain industrially significant technologies," after months of exchanging threats amid concerns over a potential trade war.

+U.S. Customs and Border Protection will begin to collect tariffs on the first $34 billion worth of Chinese imports on July 6, with a second round of the taxes planned.

 The White House had set a June 15 deadline for announcing the full list of items that will see a tariff imposed, focusing on areas of China's industry such as aerospace, robotics and machinery.
+Released today, the list includes some 1,100 products.

 Trump announced on Friday: